marcua/ayb/README.md

 `ayb` makes it easy to create databases, share them with collaborators, and query them from a web application or the command line.
 An `ayb` server allows users or organizations to create SQLite databases (other databases to come), and then exposes those databases through an HTTP API.
 In database terms, `ayb` is a multi-tenant RDBMS that relies on embedded databases like SQLite for persistence and query processing while exposing those databases over HTTP.

 *alpha warning*: `ayb` is neither feature complete nor production-ready.
-Functionality like authentication, permissions, isolation, high availability, transaction support, collaboration, or DuckDB hosting are on the [Roadmap](#roadmap) but not available today.
+Functionality like authentication, permissions, collaboration, isolation, high availability, and transaction support are on the [Roadmap](#roadmap) but not available today.
 I work on `ayb` as a hobbyist side project.

 ## Getting started